-In today's Philips Baristina Espresso Machine review, I'll be taking a first look at a brand new coffee maker from the Dutch giant.
+In my updated Philips Baristina Espresso Machine review, I'll be discussing my experiences testing out this brand new coffee maker from the Dutch giant.

-In today’s Philips Baristina Espresso Machine review, I’ll be taking a first look at a brand new coffee maker from the Dutch giant.
+In my updated Philips Baristina Espresso Machine review, I’ll be discussing my experiences testing out this brand new coffee maker from the Dutch giant.

-To be honest, I’m rather dubious about this compact little espresso maker.
-My main question is whether it’s really a necessary addition to the espresso machine market.
+To be honest, I was more than a little dubious about this compact little espresso maker.
+As I pulled it out of the box.
+My main question was whether it’s really a necessary addition to the espresso machine market.
 After all, this is really neither a “real” espresso machine nor a fully automatic coffee maker.

 You’ll understand what I mean a little later.
 For now, let’s get the ball rolling in this Philips Baristina Espresso Machine review!